gpu-ninja/koopt-release/README.md

-# koopt-releases
+# koopt-release

-An index of Koopt packages.
+An index of Koopt package releases.